Before you hit the open road, here's what you need to know

 Visitors wishing to drive in Ireland will require either a full valid national driving license or an international driving permit issued abroad.
 Either of the above can be obtained from the country of origin.

 Driving in Ireland is on the left hand side of the road and it is required that all passengers wear seat belts at all times in both the front and back of the vehicle.
 For those riding motorcycles, both motorcyclists and their passengers must wear helmets.
 Ireland’s laws on drink driving are very strict.
-Those drivers found to be contravening the laws will be heavily penalised.
+Those drivers found to be contravening the laws will be heavily penalized.

 Speed limits in the Republic of Ireland are: